quasarframework/quasar-template-meteor/README.md

 This is a resource which will show how to install Quasar inside the Meteor framework, with Vue2 also installed.
 First of all, this was forked from **https://github.com/Akryum/meteor-vue2-example-routing** and then we added Quasar to that.
-Great work has been done my Akyrum to make Meteor work with Vue.
+So thanks to Akyrum for making Meteor work with Vue.

-Installation (only desktop works at the moment)
+###Installation (only desktop works at the moment)

 **clone the repository:**